duraaaa/SJTU-course-notes/CS359 Computer Architecture (A)/Chap 1.md

   - Processor level: operate on multiple instructions at once (*pipelining*, *superscalar issue*)
   - Circuit level: operate on multiple bits at once (*carry-lookahead ALU*)
 - Focus on the common case. (*RISC design principle*)
-  - Common case first.
+  - Common case first.（大概率事件优先）
-  - *Amdahl's law*.
+  - *Amdahl's law*.（阿姆达尔定律）
 - Principle of locality. (*Catches*)
   - Spatial and Temporal Locality.
   - 90% of the program executing in 10% of the code.